A lasting impact: following up with Parkway Place’s “Littlest Angel” volunteer

 The name “John Henry” is famous at Parkway Place, and the red-headed boy behind it more famous still.

-15-year-old John Henry Donnelly began volunteering at the Houston senior living community when he was just 2.
+John Henry Donnelly, now 15 years old, began volunteering at the Houston senior living community when he was just 2.
 He came once a week with his mom and younger brother, carrying a roll of stickers and a fist full of tiny toy cars.
 Each day little John Henry was scheduled to visit, residents packed the doorway, eagerly awaiting their young friend’s arrival.

 Today, more than 10 years and several growth spurts later, the teenager still holds a unique soft spot for senior adults.
 A soft spot that he says will stay with him for the rest of his life.